da380/SLReciprocityGJI/README.md

 Tidal and (generalised) loading Love numbers have been pre-calculated for PREM [[4]](#4) using a Fortran code that can be found within  https://github.com/da380/gia3D.git.

+If you make use of these codes within your own work, an acknowledgement would be appreciated and a citation to [[1]](#1) when/if it is published.

 # Dependencies

 A list of all key import statements can be seen in the script SLmod.py.
 Beyond standard things (matplotlib, numpy, etc.), it is necessary to  install